 The agenda for each meeting of the Compensation Committee is usually developed by the chair of the Compensation Committee in consultation with our Chief Executive Officer, Chief Human Resources Officer and Chief Legal Officer.
 The Compensation Committee meets regularly in executive session.
-From time to time, various members of management and other employees as well as outside advisors or consultants may be invited by the Compensation Committee meetings.
+From time to time, various members of management and other employees as well as outside advisors or consultants may be invited by the Compensation Committee to make presentations, to provide financial or other background information or advice or to otherwise participate in Compensation Committee meetings.
 No officer may participate in, or be present during, any deliberations or determinations of the Compensation Committee regarding the compensation for such officer or employee.
 Our CEO provides recommendations to our Compensation Committee with respect to executive and employee compensation, other than his own compensation.
 The Compensation Committee takes into consideration our CEO's input in granting annual bonuses or equity awards and setting compensation levels.